-- Before closing the moonroof, make sure that no one's hands. arms, head or other objects will be accidentally caught in the moonroof. - Before leaving the vehicle, always remove the key from the ignition switch for safety and never allow an unattended child to remain in the vehicle.
+- Before closing the moonroof, make sure that no one's hands. arms, head or other objects will be accidentally caught in the moonroof. - Before leaving the vehicle, always remove the key from the ignition switch for safety (models without "keyless access with push-button start system") and never allow an unattended child to remain in the vehicle.
 Failure to follow this procedure could result in injury to a child operating the moonroof.